Configuring Protocols

 4. To save the settings, click Apply.

-If the entered data is correct, the text in the Registration status section will change to Registered.
+If the entered data is correct, the text in block Registration status will change to Registered.

 • Forbidden - not used;

-• Allowed – the use of encryption is preferred but not mandatory, meaning that if the participant does not have it, a connection will still be established;
+• Allowed – using encryption is preferable but not mandatory, meaning if the subscriber does not have it, the connection will still be established;

-• MandatoryTrueConf Group will not connect to the endpoints if they do not support H.235 encryption.
+• MandatoryTrueConf Group will not connect with users who do not support H.235.

-• Below, specify the H.323 ID and Extension number (E.164) for calling TrueConf Group without needing to enter the terminal's IP address (otherwise, the system name will be used as the default value).
+3. Specify H.323 ID and Extension number (E.164) below for calls to TrueConf Group without needing to provide the terminal's IP address (otherwise, the system name will be used as the default value).

-All the entered fields will be transferred to the gatekeeper in the following order:
+All entered fields will be transmitted to the gatekeeper in the following order:

 • Username for authorization.